at Loughborough UniversityContinue

-Early exposure to practice exploits the University’s long history of learning through production and practical implementation.
+Early exposure to practise exploits the University’s long history of learning through production and practical implementation.
 The course is one of only two undergraduate architecture courses that require a placement year as part of the undergraduate education.
-The paid experience can count as RIBA’s Professional Practice Experience (PPE).
+The paid experience can count as RIBA’s Professional Practise Experience (PPE).

 Collaborative over individual